 6. Implementing a Monitoring and Control System

 Implementing a monitoring and control system is essential to monitor your system and ensure its long-term success constantly.
-Doing this will allow you to track and adjust various parameters immediately.
-With a well-designed monitoring and control system, you can be assured that your system is monitored 24 hours a day and make the necessary adjustments without human intervention.
+Doing this will allow you to track and adjust various parameters immediately 24 hours a day and make the necessary adjustments without human intervention.

 Aquaponics System Maintenance and Upkeep